itsubaki/quasar-mcp-server/README.md

 # quasar-mcp-server

-An MCP server for running OpenQASM code
+An MCP server for running OpenQASM code.

 ## Deployment and Configuration